 Advance Health Care Declarations (Living Wills)

-If you need to consult with an attorney regarding a living will, please contact the Erie County Bar Association's Lawyer Referral Service.
+If you need to consult with an attorney regarding a living will, please contact the Erie County Bar Association's Lawyer Referral & Information Service.

 While all of us are concerned with medical care in the event we suffer a medical emergency, many of us are also concerned about so-called "heroic measures" when medical treatment cannot save our lives but only prolong the process of death.